rodasemi5/social-media-clone/README.md

 # social-media-clone
-An Instagram clone created using JavaScript, Raect, Tailwindcss and Sanity
+An Instagram clone created using JavaScript, React, Tailwindcss and Sanity

 A full functional Instagram Clone